porjo/gowebwatcher/README.md

 ### Build

 gowebwatcher server is written in Go.
 Refer [here](http://golang.org/doc/install) for instructions on installing Go.
+Once you have a working Go environment:

 ```sh
 $ go get github.com/porjo/gowebwatcher